Milligrams to Kilograms Converter

 1. Write down the milligram value you want to convert.

-2. Divide that number by 1,000,000.
+2. Divide that number by 1,000,000 (or move the decimal point six places left).

 3. The result is your value in kilograms.

-4. To verify, multiply your kilogram result by 1,000,000 — you should get back the original milligram value.
+4. To verify, multiply your kilogram result by 1,000,000.
+You should get back the original milligram value.

 Milligrams to Kilograms Conversion Table